RareSkills/blog/compound-v3-contracts-tutorial/compound-v3-contracts-tutorial.md

 ## Comet Inheritance

 Comet’s ancestors are shown in the diagram below.
-We will give a high level overview of each of the ancestor contracts in this section.
+We will give a high-level overview of each of the ancestor contracts in this section.

 ![An image of Comet Inheritance](https://static.wixstatic.com/media/935a00_e9a7d9296860483389f5685d36b6af94~mv2.jpg/v1/fill/w_666,h_499,al_c,q_80,usm_0.66_1.00_0.01,enc_auto/935a00_e9a7d9296860483389f5685d36b6af94~mv2.jpg)